< Michael Curran, Klein '84 Associate Professor of Economics

 About This Page: Personal finance is a hobby of mine.
 This page contains links to references I have found helpful.

-About Me: I am a tenured Associate Professor of Economics within the Villanova School of Business at Villanova University, teaching Intermediate Macroeconomic Theory, Economics of Risk and Uncertainty, and Applied Computational Financial Economics.
+About Me: I am a tenured Associate Professor of Economics within the Villanova School of Business at Villanova University, teaching Intermediate Macroeconomic Theory, Economics of Risk and Uncertainty, Applied Computational Financial Economics, and International Economics.
 My academic research is in the fields of Macroeconomics and Finance.

 I am not a certfied financial specialist, so the usual disclaimer applies: I am not offering financial advice but merely providing personal opinion on sources towards financial education; I am in no way responsible for the consequences of following any advice.